braze-inc/braze-docs/_docs/_hidden/private_betas/campaign_data_retention.md

 “Interaction data” refers to how a user interacts with a campaign it has received (for example, when a user opens campaign A or a user receives variant A).
 The main use case for interaction data is [retargeting]({{site.baseurl}}/user_guide/engagement_tools/campaigns/ideas_and_strategies/retargeting_campaigns/) users via filters based on messages they’ve received, such as “Filter by users who last received campaign A after a specific date.”

 {% alert important %}
-The Message Interaction Data Availability feature is currently in early access and only available for use with campaigns.
-Contact your customer success manager if you're interested in participating in the early access. <br><br> Message Interaction Data Availability for Canvas will be coming soon.
+Message interaction data availability is currently in early access and only available for use with campaigns.
+Contact your customer success manager if you're interested in participating in the early access. <br><br> Support for message interaction data availability for use with Canvases will be coming soon.
 {% endalert %}

 ### When is message interaction data available?

 For active campaigns, interaction data is always available in real-time.

-If a campaign is “stopped”, it will be marked as “expired” after three months, unless it’s used in retargeting filters.
-When expired, data will be moved to long-term storage with limited availability.
-However, this is temporary since you can restore the data to become available by using its interaction data for retargeting.
+If a campaign is “stopped,” it's marked as “expired” after three months, unless it’s used in retargeting filters.
+When expired, the campaign data will be moved to long-term storage with limited availability.

+However, this is temporary since you can restore this data by using its interaction data for retargeting.

+To restore your campaign, follow these steps:

+1. Go to the expired campaign.
-To restore your campaign, go to the expired campaign and click **Restore interaction data** in the banner that appears at the top of the campaign landing page.
+2. At the top of this campaign's landing page, click **Restore interaction data** in the banner.

 ![][1]